vipcxj/jasync/README.md

     @Inject
     private SalaryRepository salaryRepository;

-    // The standard JAsync async method must be annotated with the Async annotation, and return a Promise object.
+    // The standard JAsync async method must be annotated with the Async annotation, and return a JPromise object.
     @Async()
-    private Promise<Double> _getEmployeeTotalSalaryByDepartment(String department) {
+    private JPromise<Double> _getEmployeeTotalSalaryByDepartment(String department) {
         double money = 0.0;
-        // A Mono object can be transformed to the Promise object.
+        // A Mono object can be transformed to the JPromise object.
 So we get a Mono object first.
         Mono<List<Employee>> empsMono = employeeRepository.findEmployeeByDepartment(department);
-        // Transformed the Mono object to the Promise object.
+        // Transformed the Mono object to the JPromise object.
-        Promise<List<Employee>> empsPromise = JAsync.from(empsMono);
+        JPromise<List<Employee>> empsPromise = JAsync.from(empsMono);
-        // Use await just like es and c# to get the value of the Promise without blocking the current thread. for (Employee employee : empsPromise.await()) {
+        // Use await just like es and c# to get the value of the JPromise without blocking the current thread. for (Employee employee : empsPromise.await()) {
             // The method findSalaryByEmployee also return a Mono object.
-We transform it to the Promise just like above.
+We transform it to the JPromise just like above.
 And then await to get the result.
             Salary salary = JAsync.from(salaryRepository.findSalaryByEmployee(employee.id)).await();
             money += salary.total;
         }
-        // The async method must return a Promise object, so we use just method to wrap the result to a Promise. return JAsync.just(money);
+        // The async method must return a JPromise object, so we use just method to wrap the result to a JPromise. return JAsync.just(money);
     }

     // This is a normal webflux method.
     @GetMapping("/{department}/salary")
     public Mono<Double> getEmployeeTotalSalaryByDepartment(@PathVariable String department) {
-        // Use unwrap method to transform the Promise object back to the Mono object. return _getEmployeeTotalSalaryByDepartment(department).unwrap(Mono.class);
+        // Use unwrap method to transform the JPromise object back to the Mono object. return _getEmployeeTotalSalaryByDepartment(department).unwrap(Mono.class);
     }
 }